elastos/Elastos.Developer.Website/content/get_started/setup/project_setup/application_id.md

 ## Introduction

 Some of the Elastos services or API will require your app to be registered.
-This is the case for example for Trinity or to call Elastos scheme commands.
+This is the case for example for elastOS or to call Elastos scheme commands.

 ## Generating an app ID